Twitter Advanced Search: How to Build Complex Queries Without Memorizing Operators

 - Miss a colon?
 No results.

-- Use the wrong operator name?
-No results.
+- Use the wrong operator name (

-Tool: X Advanced Search
+Tool: Twitter Advanced Search Builder

 Example: Find viral threads from verified accounts this week